-- b.
-Director of Student Affairs ex officio and chair of the committee - One [1] director elected by the BoD and second chair of the committee - c.
+- c.
+Director of Student Affairs ex officio and chair of the committee - One [1] director elected by the BoD and second chair of the committee - d.
 One [1] representative of the GSS a.
-Shall be assigned to the voting members designated in Section 4: Membership.

-a.
 Shall be the chair and at least four [4] other voting members of the committee.